Images are an important part of a presentation and Slideas supports different ways to use them in your slides.

 Sometimes you need more that bitmap pictures, you need an easy way to add a simple icon to illustrate.

-Slideas comes bundled with hundred of SVG icons, powered by !!!!linea!!!! icons sets.
+Slideas comes bundled with more than thousand icons, powered by Google Material Design Icons.

 They are multipurpose and render nice at all resolutions.